 After the design was finalized and roughed out in CAD, we thought ahead and engineered the joinery so that it could be easily assembled in a living room.
 The goal is that A DIY-er receive a kit, assemble the cabinets with glue, a drill, and screws, then install it in their conversion van.
 For our build, we laid everything out on a sheet of Fir Veneered Apple Plywood in CAD, sent it off to the CNC, and voila…four days later we had a kit of parts.

 Shortly after that, we completed assembly, finish, and installation.

 I kind of wish there was some sort of drama to share with you, but there isn’t.
 Everything fit great.
-The 80/20 T-Slot rail system just plain rocks!
+The Mounting System just plain rocks!
 I can’t tell you how nice it is to have such a robust structure to mount this cabinetry.

 We did have one little hiccup.
 We didn’t have enough time to get the drawers designed in time for a hand-off to the CNC guy.
 We were able to build them in the shop when we got back from our trip.
 It only took four weeks to complete.
 In the evenings.
 After work… I so wish we had them done on the CNC.

 Three days to go…